Droslj/HIF-1-driven-stemness-in-CSC-murine---/README.md

 # HIF-1-driven-stemness-in-CSC-murine
 HIF-1α-Driven Stemness Maintenance in Cancer Stem Cells (PRJNA1442098)

-Keywords:
+**Keywords**<br>
-Hypoxic response, Stemness response, HIF-1α-Driven Stemness, CSC, TCGA, Survivability studies
+Hypoxic response, Stemness signature, HIF-1α-Driven Stemness, CSC, TCGA, Survivability studies, Fluidic stress

-I started this project to learn more about the use of marker-based enrichment strategy (like FACS for CD133+ vs CD133- pools) for building a high-sensitivity baseline of stemness transcription factors.
+THe goal of this project is to learn more about the use of marker-based enrichment strategy for building baseline of stemness transcription factors.
 Complete project was planned in several phases<br>
 > (1) Upstream processing -> setting up the DEseq2 pipeline to obtain signatures specific to this process<br>
 > (2) Downstream processing -> discover the best ways to deconvolve public TCGA data using signatures<br>